 Stella Fletcher is a graduate of the University of Warwick, where she specialised in Italian Renaissance history.
 Her doctoral thesis examined Venetian cardinals in Rome between 1471 and 1492.
 Since then she has taught for various universities, most recently the University of Manchester.
 She has also served as editor of the Bulletin of the Society for Renaissance Studies and as honorary secretary of the Ecclesiastical History Society.

-Elena, Cathleen, Kristen: Good day Prof. Richardson and thank you for taking some time to do this interview!
+Elena, Cathleen, Kristen: Welcome Stella and thank you for agreeing to this interview with us!

 Stella: I’m flattered to have been asked.

 Elena, Cathleen, Kristen: In the Royal Studies Network we are interested in cardinals because they are ecclesiastical princes, but your account of the War of Ferrara (1482–4) reveals that some of them were royal or noble by birth as well, so we are particularly interested in those individuals.
 Were cardinals of noble birth expected to be equally knowledgeable about worldly and spiritual matters?